ka-de/cringe.live/content/_index.md

 ### 11/2/2024

 - Sober up with this small article about [`UNetSelfAttentionMultiply`](/docs/yiff_toolkit/comfyui/UNetSelfAttentionMultiply/) for ComfyUI.
-- [Amicus](/docs/yiff_toolkit/ponyxlv6_loras/characters/amicus/) has received a well deserved update
+- [Amicus](/docs/yiff_toolkit/ponyxlv6_loras/characters/amicus/) has received a well deserved update for Pony Diffusion V6 XL!

 ### 10/31/2024

-- Happy Halloween! 🎃 Please accept this [skunk](/docs/yiff_toolkit/ponyxlv6_loras/characters/skunk/) LoRA as a gift! 🦨
+- Happy Halloween! 🎃 Please accept this [skunk](/docs/yiff_toolkit/ponyxlv6_loras/characters/skunk/) LoRA for Pony Diffusion V6 XL as a gift! 🦨

 <!--
 , and a new [wickerbeast](/docs/yiff_toolkit/ponyxlv6_loras/characters/wickerbeast/) LoRA has been added to the list for Pony!